“Just ease back slowly, you can do it,” Dirk assures me confidently. I follow his instructions, leaning back gently, and then let out a yell.

 Turning my head I’m suddenly reminded that I’m edging off a 20m cliff, with the crashing waves below adding to the suspense.
 Slowly acclimatizing, I calm myself down, and push past the anxiety to survey my surroundings – green rolling hills jutting out from the headlands and dropping into the ocean, and in my abseil gear, I was standing safely against one of these cliffs.
 My yell changed into a soft chortle, and lastly a loud guffaw as I took in the environment, and this was only day two of the Wild Coast…

-When I was invited to visit the Wild Coast earlier this year by its Holiday Association, of course I jumped at the opportunity.
+When I was invited to visit the Wild Coast by its Holiday Association I jumped at the opportunity.
 The Wild Coast reaches from the southern tip of Kwa-Zulu Natal to East London further south.
 The beauty of this piece of land – and partly where it gets its name from – is the fact that for this stretch of land the national highway bypasses the coast, keeping further inland.
 This makes many of the Wild Coast spots less accessible, but the perfect juxtaposition of wildness and peace.

 Trennerys Hotel has a great reputation of good vibes on the Wild Coast.
 Throw in luscious gardens and friendly staff, and it feels like you’ve arrived on a tropical island.
 The hotel feels more like a little village, with most of the guests having their own little cottages between the palm trees and strelitzias.
-I was immediately reminded of childhood family holidays, and couldn’t resist trying all the hotel facilities – tennis, trampolining, canoeing, fishing, swimming in the warm ocean, and ending with a beer at the pool… ok perhaps more accurately it was a coke in my childhood memories!
+I was immediately reminded of childhood family holidays, and couldn’t resist trying all the hotel facilities – tennis, trampolining, canoeing, fishing, swimming in the warm ocean, and ending with a beer at the pool… or perhaps more accurately it was Coke in the childhood memories.

 Just over an hour later we pulled into Wavecrest.
 I’m sure I spent the first 10 minutes with my jaw at my ankles – the view from the hotel was nothing short of breathtaking.
 The vast vistas encompass kilometres of beach with immense sand dunes to the right, and a sprawling estuary and coastal forest to the left.
 What made these views even more special, is that they could be admired from both the pool and jacuzzi on the deck – naturally I spent a fair amount on time in the former with my Kindle and a G&T. Similar to Trennerys, rondawels make up the majority of the accommodation in at Wavecrest, many of which enjoy the views described above.
 Although it’s a further drive to the hotel, the dedicated staff and incomparable views are worth the drive.